GST e-Invoice / IRN System – Electronic Invoicing in India

 Mandatory e-Invoicing Deadline Schedule

-- From October 2020: Only businesses with a turnover of more than Rs 500 Cr. last FY.
+- From October 2020: Taxpayers with a turnover of more than Rs 500 Cr. last FY.

-- From January 2021: All taxpayers with a turnover of more than Rs 100 Cr. last FY.
+- From January 2021: Taxpayers with a turnover of more than Rs 100 Cr. last FY.

 How Does the GST e-Invoice System Work?